ansys/pyedb-core/doc/source/api/index.rst

 API reference
 =============

-This section describes all PyEDB-Core API classes, functions, and attributes.
+This section describes all API classes, functions, and attributes in PyEDB-Core modules.

 *******
 Modules